 Here are some other tips to follow when shopping for a blood pressure monitor.

 - Choose a validated monitor.

 Make sure the monitor has been tested, validated and approved by the Association for the Advancement of Medical Instrumentation, the British Hypertension Society and the International Protocol for the Validation of Automated BP Measuring Devices.
-A list of validated monitors is available on the Dabl Educational Trust website.

 - Ensure the monitor is suitable for your special needs.